Five years of warning notice statements: balancing transparent regulation against procedural fairness

 - Advising a large retail bank in relation to the FCA’s investigation into its handling of customer complaints.

-- Advising a large retail bank in relation to its response to the Supreme Court’s judgement in Plevin v Paragon Finance Ltd and the introduction of related FCA rules.
+- Advising a large retail bank in relation to its response to the Supreme Court’s judgment in Plevin v Paragon Finance Ltd and the introduction of related FCA rules.

 - Advising a large retail bank in relation to an attestation to be given by a senior manager in relation